Skip to main content

 One area where the new "U" model takes the lead is the resin band.

-If you’ve ever unboxed a brand-new DW-5600E, you know the resin can feel a bit stiff and "plasticky" for the first few weeks until it breaks in.
-Interestingly, the resin on the new DW-5600U felt noticeably nicer right out of the gate.
-It’s a bit more supple and conforms to the wrist much easier, making that "new watch" period a lot more comfortable.
+If you've ever unboxed a brand-new DW-5600E, you know the resin can feel a bit stiff and "plasticky" for the first few weeks until it breaks in.
+Interestingly, the resin on the new DW-5600UE felt noticeably nicer right out of the gate.
+It's a bit more supple and conforms to the wrist much easier, making that "new watch" period a lot more comfortable.

-A Note for the True Collectors: The DW-5600C
+A Note for True Collectors: The DW-5600C

 If you go even further back than the "E," you find the DW-5600C.
 This is the true vintage legend produced from 1987 to 1996.
 Unlike modern squares, the "C" features a heavy stainless steel internal case with a screw-down case back, making it a tank among tanks.